 - Achieved by combining two back-to-back cardioid diaphragms/capsules at equal amplitude and opposite polarity in dual-diaphragm multi-pattern microphones

 Symmetrically Sensitive To Sound From The Front And The Rear

-The bidirectional microphone is designed with both side of its diaphragm equally exposed to sound pressure.
-Therefore, the bidirectional mic is equally (symmetrically) sensitive to sounds from the front and from the back, according to its diaphragm’s position.
+The bidirectional microphone is designed with both sides of its diaphragm equally exposed to sound pressure.
+Therefore, the bidirectional mic is equally (symmetrically) sensitive to sounds from the front and the back, according to its diaphragm's position.